 Founded in 2001 by Elma van Boxel and Kristian Koreman, ZUS is an interdisciplinary design bureau for city and landscape, with offices in Rotterdam and New York.
 ZUS is currently working with an international team on a metropolitan vision for Marseille (France), a plan for the New Meadowlands in New Jersey (US), and the design for a music venue and a cinema in Rotterdam (NL).
 Their unsolicited advice and activist attitude saw them win the Maaskant Prize for Young Architects and receive a nomination for Architect of the Year in 2012.
 They are Visiting Professors at Syracuse University School of Architecture, lead the 'Gentrification Lab NYC' and recently published a new book, “City of Permanent Temporality – Incomplete & Unfinished”.
 More info: zus.cc

-The Independent Universe consists of an ever-expanding group of masters of looking and making that you might encounter in the School.
+The Independent Universe consists of an ever-expanding group of urban professionals that you might encounter in the School.
 Through lectures, workshops and masterclasses, they will give you different perspectives and new insights, that will help you to strengthen your own position in the world and provide you with new tools to reach your goals.

 Alfredo Brillembourg was born in New York, where he studied architecture at Columbia University.
 He undertook his master’s degree at the Central University of Venezuela after which he co-founded the Urban-Think Tank - an interdisciplinary design practice dedicated to high-level research and design on a variety of subjects concerned with contemporary architecture and urbanism in complex environments.
 Notable projects include the Caracas Metrocable, the Vertical Gym typology, and more recently the documentary and publication on Torre David – a 45-storey unfinished office tower in Caracas that has become a node for the study of informal vertical communities.
 Brillembourg has taught at Columbia University, where he co-founded the Sustainable Living Urban Model Laboratory (S.L.U.M.
 Lab), and held the chair for Architecture and Urban Design at ETH Zurich.